Table of Contents

 This restriction tends to limit the possible establishment of other legal entities to those operating under not-for-profit principles.

-The Czech Constitution guarantees that foreign persons (natural and legal) have the same basic political rights under Czech law as Czech citizens (Constitutional Act Art.
-42(1)), unless the Constitution or laws specifically limits a right to nationals of the Czech Republic or residents in the Czech Republic or citizens/residents of any member state of the European Union or European Economic Area (sometimes without Switzerland).
+The Czech Constitution guarantees that foreign persons (natural and legal) have the same basic political rights under Czech law as Czech citizens (Constitutional Act Article 42(2)), unless the Constitution or laws specifically limits a right (for instance, eligibility for election to Parliament, appointment as a justice or judge, certain army positions etc.) to nationals of the Czech Republic or residents in the Czech Republic or citizens/residents of any member state of the European Union or European Economic Area.

-In general, juridical persons may be prosecuted for breaking the law and sentenced to penalties, including dissolution, fines, or prohibition for certain criminal acts, including human trafficking; child abuse; bank credit, insurance or grant fraud; participation in organized criminal activities; terrorism; misuse of data in an information system; forgery; damage to the environment and nature; corruption and bribery; illegal employment of foreigners; violence, promotion of or support of hatred against groups of citizens or individuals; and committing genocide and similar acts.
-(See Law on Criminal Responsibility of Juridical Persons).
+In general, juridical persons may be prosecuted for breaking the law and sentenced to penalties, including dissolution, fines, or prohibition for certain criminal acts, including human trafficking; child abuse; bank credit, insurance or grant fraud; participation in organized criminal activities; terrorism; misuse of data in an information system; forgery; damage to the environment and nature; corruption and bribery; illegal employment of foreigners; violence, promotion of or support of hatred against groups of citizens or individuals; participating in sexual abuse of women or children; and committing genocide and similar acts.
+(See Law on Criminal Responsibility of Juridical Persons.)

-A requirement that an NPO has to separately account for profitable and unprofitable activities on occasion means that an NPO has a greater income tax liability (despite the 30% tax base reduction) than a for-profit entity.
-Unlike a for-profit entity, an NPO cannot offset its earnings from certain activities with losses from all remaining unprofitable activities.
+A requirement that a publicly beneficial taxpayer has to separately account for profitable and unprofitable activities may result in that taxpayer having greater income tax liability (despite the 30% tax base reduction) than a for-profit entity.
+Unlike a for-profit entity, a publicly beneficial taxpayer cannot offset its earnings from certain activities with losses from all remaining unprofitable activities.
 That does not hold for registered institutes and PBCs, who are accounting for all incomes and expenditures separating only those related to the main activity, auxiliary economic activity and administration.
+However, all tax benefits accrued by these legal forms must be used to cover losses from non-profitable activities (Income Tax Law Article 19(7)).

-Similarly deductible from the corporate tax base are donations equal to or higher then CZK 2,000 (USD 100) provided to natural persons residing in the Czech Republic, who receive a disability pension, or were receiving it before entering the retirement pension, to recipients of support for handicapped person, to children under age dependent on the care of other person according to special regulations, and to health aid, as well as contributions facilitating entering into labor market of such persons.
-This holds also for providing donations of humanitarian character in case of natural disasters, which happened on the territory of the EU, Norway, and Iceland.
+Similarly deductible from the corporate tax base are donations equal to or higher then CZK 2,000 (USD 80) provided to natural persons residing in the Czech Republic, who receive a disability pension, or were receiving it before entering the retirement pension, to recipients of support for handicapped persons, to children under age dependent on the care of other person according to special regulations, and to health aid, as well as contributions facilitating entering into labor market of such persons.
+This holds also for the provision of humanitarian aid and donations in case of natural disasters that occur on the territory of the EU, Norway, and Iceland.